You are here

 Software as a Medical Device (SaMD) regulation in Australia

 The regulation of medical devices is risk-based.
-This means that the level of scrutiny and oversight by the TGA will vary according to the level of risk that the product represents to the patient or healthcare professional using it.
+This means the level of scrutiny and oversight by the TGA will vary according to the level of risk the product represents to the patient or healthcare professional using it.

 The current regulations do not adequately capture all SaMD under the rules for this risk classification.
 The potential risks arising from SaMD products can be low, medium or high depending on the intended purpose of the SaMD; however, at the present time many SaMD products are classified as low risk even though the potential risk for users may be higher.
 The TGA will soon be consulting on changes to the regulations to address this issue.